pkardas/notes/books/nlp-book.md

 Another alternative is to query a pretrained model, forcing model to answer a question solely from information stored in its parameters.

-T5 is an encoder-decorer architecture, in pretraining it learns to fill in masked spans of task by generating missing spans in the decoder.
+T5 is an encoder-decoder architecture, in pretraining it learns to fill in masked spans of task by generating missing spans in the decoder.
 It is then fine tuned on QA datasets, given the question without adding any additional context or passages.

 Watson DeepQA - system from IBM that won the Jeopardy - main stages - Question processing, Candidate Answer Generation, Candidate Answer Scoring, Answer Merging and Confidence Scoring.